raitonoberu/sptlrx/README.md

 curl -sSL instl.sh/raitonoberu/sptlrx/macos | sudo bash
 ````

-You can also download the binary from the [Releases](https://github.com/raitonoberu/sptlrx/releases/latest) page.
+You can also download the binary from the [Releases](https://github.com/raitonoberu/sptlrx/releases/latest) page or [build it yourself](./building.md).

 ## Configuration